jayminwest/TeachNicheOfficial/ai_docs/core/GLOSSARY.md

 A recurring payment model where users pay regularly for access to content.

 ## T

+### TDD (Test-Driven Development)
+A software development approach where tests are written before the code implementation.

 ### Transaction
 A financial exchange between users and the platform or between users.